-The LBNL battery research and diagnostics facility consist of state of the art
+The LBNL battery research and diagnostics facility consist of state of the art diagnostics capabilities for surface and bulk analysis.

 The battery research and testing team performs joint research with colleagues across the LBNL campus including those at the major Lab user facilities, including the ALS, NERSC, NCEM, and the Molecular Foundry.